LaminoidStudio/Tape/README.md

 In this stage, you can optionally run the opcodes obtained in the input stage.
 The size of the tape can be set via memory, as well as an optional seed if you want predictable input values.
 If you enable step mode, you will be provided a step-by-step output of your program running.
+It is also possible to enabled signed mode, which branches for negative numbers and changes the number display.
 ```
   -run
         whether to run the program